Support for carers

-The Learning Impairment Carers Pack [pdf document] was developed to provide a range of information that might be useful for carers of people with learning disabilities.
-We would appreciate your comments on the pack.
-You can let us know what you thought about it by completing the Feedback form [online form, opens in new window]
+The Learning Impairment Carers Pack [pdf document] was developed to provide a range of information that might be useful for carers of people with a learning impairment.

 St Teresa's Hospice offer support to carers of people diagnosed with a life-threatening illness.
 They have regular drop-in sessions where you can share your experiences with people in a similar situation to you or to simply just relax.